 Tailor your workflow to your experimental goals with versatile RNA and cDNA sequencing methods

 With versatile options for library prep and sequencing available, nanopore workflows can be tailored to suit your needs.
-Oxford Nanopore has developed the only method of sequencing RNA molecules in their native form with direct RNA sequencing, eliminating PCR bias and enabling base modifications to be identified alongside the nucleotide sequence.
-Direct cDNA sequencing is also PCR-free and provides higher throughput for applications requiring greater coverage, whilst PCR-cDNA sequencing is optimised for highest throughput with very low PCR bias.
+Oxford Nanopore has developed the only method of sequencing RNA molecules in their native form with direct RNA sequencing, eliminating PCR bias and enabling base modifications to be identified alongside the nucleotide sequence. cDNA-PCR sequencing is optimised for highest throughput with very low PCR bias.
+In addition, a protocol is available utilising the Ligation Sequencing Kit for direct, PCR-free sequencing of cDNA.
 Each approach provides both quantitative and qualitative data (Figure 2): fusion transcripts can be detected and counted with confidence from a single dataset.
-Rapid turnaround times can be achieved through real-time sequencing and analysis on the portable, cost-effective MinION or Flongle, the flexible GridION, or scaled up for maximum throughput on the powerful PromethION.
+Rapid turnaround times can be achieved through real-time sequencing and analysis on the portable, cost-effective MinION or Flongle, the flexible GridION, or scaled up for maximum output and throughput on powerful PromethION devices.
 Samples can also be sequenced in multiplex to batch samples as needed and further reduce cost per sample.

 Enrich and characterise fusion transcripts with semi-specific RT-PCR